hacs/documentation/source/docs/use/dashboard.md

 2. To browse the repositories, use the [search](#search-repositories) and [filter](#filter-repositories) functions.
     - The HACS dashboard uses the same [table features](https://www.home-assistant.io/docs/organizing/filtering) used elsewhere in Home Assistant.
     - By default, the dashboard shows the repositories you have downloaded with HACS on top of the list.
-3. To view the repository documentation, the select the 3 dots :material-dots-vertical:, then select **Show details**.
+3. To view the repository documentation, the select the 3 dots :material-dots-vertical: menu, then select **Show details**.
     - To view the source code, select **Repository**.
 4. Once you found the custom element you want to use in Home Assistant, [download the repository](/docs/use/download_repository.md).